 Are you ready for the chase?
 The fastest land animal on the planet is built for speed and can run up to 58 mph (93 kph) but these days, the cheetah is a tough one to catch sight of.
 With less than 8,000 cheetahs left in the wild, the chances of seeing them in person are pretty low.
 But for your best chance, visit Namibia which has over one third of the world’s cheetahs and is now hailed as the ‘Cheetah Capital of the World’ largely because of conservation efforts in the region.

-Contiki’s proud to work with organizations like the WCS – Big Cat Fund through the TreadRight Foundation, that does critical work to combat poaching, trafficking and conserve big cat populations across Africa, Asia, and Latin America.
+Contiki’s proud to have worked with organizations like the WCS – Big Cat Fund through the TreadRight Foundation, which does critical work to combat poaching, trafficking and conserve big cat populations across Africa, Asia, and Latin America.
 A safari through Southern Africa is the perfect adventure to see breathtaking landscapes and hopefully set your eyes on the speedy cheetah.

 Image source:Keyur Nandaniya / Unsplash